luechtdiode/GymCompetition/README.md

 * Consistent sponsoring strategy

 ## Expected List of Features
-The Application will be structured into a hosting-area, where clubs and sponsors can:
+The Application will be structured into a hosting-area, where clubs and sponsors can a)

   1. register themselves
+  2. administrate with authenticated/authorized functions (self service).

+and b)

-2. administrate with authenticated/authorized functions (self service). and into a public area, which is provided per competition that gives access to the competition-homepages, provided by the clubs.
+  - into a public area, which is provided per competition that gives access to the competition-homepages, provided by the clubs.

 ### Club-Registration
-*Use case:* Register as new Gym-Club to provide some or anticipate on Gymnastic Competitions.
+:white_check_mark: *Use case:* Register as new Gym-Club to provide some or anticipate on Gymnastic Competitions.
 #### Gym-Registration
-*Use case:* Register Gymnasts of the own club on Competitions instantiated/provided by other clubs.
+:white_check_mark: *Use case:* Register Gymnasts of the own club on Competitions instantiated/provided by other clubs.
 #### Competition-Instantiation
-*Use case:* Instantiate and plan a new Gym-Competition Event.
+:white_check_mark: *Use case:* Instantiate and plan a new Gym-Competition Event.

 ### Sponsor-Registration
-*Use case:* Register as new Sponsor to support Gymnastic Competitions with my Sponsoring- Strategy.
+:white_check_mark:*Use case:* Register as new Sponsor to support Gymnastic Competitions with "my Sponsoring- Strategy".
 #### Banner/Logo-Upload
-Let the sponsor provide promotion-materials like banner and logos.
+:construction_worker: *Use case:* Let the sponsor provide promotion-materials like banner and logos.
 #### Slogans/Homepage-Links
-Let the sponsor provide Slogans and Homepage-Links, which can be placed on the Competition-Homepage or as printed Medium, distributed by the club.
+:white_check_mark: *Use case:* Let the sponsor provide Slogans and Homepage-Links, which can be placed on the Competition-Homepage or as printed Medium, distributed by the club.
 #### Activation-Rules
-Define when, where and which sponsoring-action should be applied.
+:white_check_mark: *Use case:* Define when, where and which sponsoring-action should be applied.

 ### Competition-Homepage
 Public provided Competition-Homepage per instantiated Competition.
-* Landing-Page
+* Landing-Page :white_check_mark:
-* Program
+* Program :construction_worker:
-* Location
+* Location :construction_worker:
-* Sponsors
+* Sponsors :white_check_mark:
-* Clubs
+* Clubs :white_check_mark:
 * Score-Lists
-* Social-Media
+* Social-Media :construction_worker:

 ## References, Alternatives (Market-Survey)